-Chapter 6: The Greater Threat: Amplified Stupidity
+The Greater Threat: Amplified Stupidity

-This wasn’t a failure of intelligence gathering or information sharing.
-It wasn’t ignorance in the traditional sense—the relevant facts were available and had been communicated clearly.
+This wasn't a failure of intelligence gathering or information sharing.
 Rather, it represented a more fundamental failure of judgment: the willful rejection of evidence that contradicted preferred beliefs, the substitution of wishful thinking for critical analysis, and the prioritization of ideological frameworks over observable reality.
+In short, it was stupidity in action.

 Poor Judgment Enhanced by Algorithmic Power